wu-kan/GoPTX/README.md

 # GoPTX

-GoPTX fuses two GPU concurrent kernels at PTX level to improve ILP.
-For more details, you can see our DAC'25 paper "GoPTX: Fine-grained GPU Kernel Fusion by PTX Level Instruction Flow Weaving".
+GoPTX fuses two GPU concurrent kernels at PTX level to improve ILP and inter-SM resource sharing.
+For more details, you can see our DAC'25 paper "GoPTX: Fine-grained GPU Kernel Fusion by PTX-level Instruction Flow Weaving".
 The source code and docker image will come soon.
+More resources are available at <https://wu-kan.cn/2025/06/25/DAC25-GoPTX/>.

 ## Quick start